-Critics of the collateral source rule claim that the principle allow the injured individual to be compensated for so-called “phantom” damages.
+Critics of the collateral source rule claim that the principle allows the injured individual to be compensated for so-called “phantom” damages.
 Theoretically, the injured person could end up getting more compensation for medical bills than his or her insurance company actually paid for the bills, or, in some minds, more than to which he or she is entitled by virtue of the personal injury suit.

 The fact that an injured party has good insurance coverage would diminish the negligent party’s duty to properly compensate the injured party, whereas an injured party with no insurance coverage would increase the negligent party’s duty of compensation.

-The Madison personal injury attorneys of Bonner & Vaughan handle personal injury cases on a daily basis, and we know what it takes to get the compensation that you need.
-Take the first step and call our office today to set up your free consultation with one of our Wisconsin auto accident lawyers.
+The Madison personal injury attorneys of Boller & Vaughan handle personal injury cases on a daily basis and know what it takes to get the compensation that you need.
+Take the first step and call our office today at 608-268-0268 to set up your free consultation with one of our injury lawyers.